apache/flink/docs/dev/table/tableApi.zh.md

 Overview & Examples
 -----------------------------

-The Table API is available for Scala and Java.
-The Scala Table API leverages on Scala expressions, the Java Table API is based on strings which are parsed and converted into equivalent expressions.
+The Table API is available for Scala, Java and Python.
+The Scala Table API leverages on Scala expressions, the Java Table API supports both Expression DSL and strings which are parsed and converted into equivalent expressions, the Python Table API currently only supports strings which are parsed and converted into equivalent expressions.

-The following example shows the differences between the Scala and Java Table API.
+The following example shows the differences between the Scala, Java and Python Table API.
 The table program is executed in a batch environment.
 It scans the `Orders` table, groups by field `a`, and counts the resulting rows per group.
-The result of the table program is converted into a `DataSet` of type `Row` and printed.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">